couchbase/kv_engine/docs/dcp/documentation/commands/system_event.md

 message encodes event information that relates to the user's data, but is not necessarily something they directly control.

-A system event always encodes in the extras the seqno of the event and an type identifier for the event, the following events are defined (values shown).
+A system event always encodes in the extras the seqno of the event and a type identifier for the event, the following events are defined (values shown).

-* 0 - A collection has been created
+* 0 - A collection begins (it has been created or flushed)
-* 1 - A collection has been dropped
+* 1 - A collection ends (it has been dropped)
 * 2 - Reserved for future use
 * 3 - A scope has been created
 * 4 - A scope has been droppped